 The crucial point is that economics deals — in the first place — not with individual human behavior or society at large (Hudík, 2011).
 This is the realm of psychology, sociology, anthropology, history, political science, etcetera.
 Insofar as economics deals with behavioral assumptions like utility maximization, greed, power-grabbing, etcetera, it is a dilettantish variant of Psycho-Sociology or PsySoc.

 What is the real subject matter of economics?
 As a first approximation, one can agree on the general characteristic that the economy is a complex system.
 However, with the term system, one usually associates a structure with components that are non-human.
 In order to stress the obvious fact that humans are an essential component of the economic system, the market economy should be characterized more precisely as a complex hybrid human/system entity or SysHum.

-Methodologically, the economic system is the foreground.
+Methodologically, the economic system is in the foreground.
 Common sense wrongly insists that the hum-component must always be in the foreground.
-This is the Science-of-Man fallacy which compares to Geo-centrism.
+This is the Science-of-Man Fallacy which compares to geo-centrism.
 The economic system has its own logic which is different from the behavioral logic of humans.
 The systemic logic is what Adam Smith called the Invisible Hand.

 Economic analysis has to make the Invisible Hand visible, that is, it has first of all to uncover the systemic laws of the monetary economy.

 The Science-of-Man approach has abysmally failed in economics.
 Heterodoxy better gets out of PsySoc before the so-called social sciences — and this is overdue — are for cogent methodological reasons expelled from the sciences.

 Hudík, M. (2011).
 Why Economics is Not a Science of Behaviour.
 Journal of Economic Methodology, 18(2): 147–162.